egrosdou01/personal-blog/blog/2024-07-26-rancher-rke2-azure/rancher-rke2-cilium-azure.md

 ## Set up Azure Cloud Environment

-In this section, we will provide readers all the needed guidance on setting up their environment for the RKE2 deployment
+In this section, we will provide readers with all the needed guidance on setting up their environment for the RKE2 deployment

 ### Retrieve the Tenant ID

 The `Tenant ID` identifies which Azure Active Directory (AD) instance the application sits under.
-To retrieve the tenand ID, follow the steps below.
+To retrieve the Tenant ID, follow the steps below.

 1. Login to Azure [portal](https://portal.azure.com/)
 1. Navigate to **Home**
 1. Search for `Microsoft Entra ID`
   ![title image reading "Microsoft Entra ID"](microsoft_entra_id.png)
 1. Navigate to **Manage > Properties**
-1. Grab the `Tenant ID` once the new windows appears
+1. Grab the `Tenant ID` once the new windows appear

 ### Create a Rancher App Registration